yash-sharma1/docs-site/docs/list.md

 If proposal is passed, BNB you have deposited will be returned.

 You can query proposal status via CLI.
-Please note that the  `voting period` is in nanosecond.
+Please note that the  `voting period` is in nanosecond and the default period is one week. .

 ```bash
 $  ./bnbcli gov query-proposal --proposal-id 375 --chain-id=Binance-Chain-Nile --node=data-seed-pre-2-s1.binance.org:80